Baby Essentials for the First 3 Months You Can’t Forget About

 27. Baby Monitor

-With this reason coupled with the fact that video/WIFI monitors are usually more expensive, we decided on an audio monitor.
+For this reason, coupled with the fact that video/WIFI monitors are usually more expensive, we decided on an audio monitor.

 28. Crib sheets and Mattress cover protectors

-Crib sheets are a baby essential because they keep your little one cozy, clean, and comfortable while they sleep.
+Crib sheets are a baby essential because they keep your little ones cozy, clean, and comfortable while they sleep.

 Babies can be messy, and crib sheets are there to catch all the spills, spit-up, and other surprises.